SpunOut.ie

 SpunOut.ie is an Irish non-governmental organisation focused on providing online youth information.
-Its tagline is “by young people, for young people”.
+Its tagline is "by young people, for young people".

-The organisation’s stated mission is to “help create an Ireland where young people aged between 16 and 25 are empowered with the information they need to live active, happy, and healthy lives.”
+The organisation's stated mission is to "help create an Ireland where young people aged between 16 and 25 are empowered with the information they need to live active, happy, and healthy lives".”
 SpunOut.ie is the sole project of Community Creations CLG.

-It was founded in Donegal Town in Ulster in 2004 by Ruairí McKiernan.
+It was founded in Donegal town in 2004 by Ruairí McKiernan.
 SpunOut.ie was previously based in Ballyshannon and Galway and is now situated in Seán MacBride House in Temple Bar, Dublin.

 Online

 SpunOut.ie reaches over one million website users each year, providing thousands of pages of youth information and supportive factsheets on topics such as sexual health, mental health, politics, education and employment.
 The website includes true-life stories from young people who have overcome difficulties in life, hundreds of articles by young contributors on the issues that affect them, and signposting to numerous services and organisations on the island of Ireland.

 SpunOut.ie also runs regular media campaigns on issues such as youth unemployment, gambling awareness, and mental health.